-On behalf of the NCI SEER Program, we wish to acknowledge the dedicated and insightful work performed by cancer registrars and their colleagues.
-Relevant questions from Ask a SEER Registrar and the SEER Inquiry System have been incorporated into this version of the manual.
-These additions improve the abstracting and coding guidance enhancing the quality of data collection and analysis, with the ultimate goal of improving the quality of life and outcome of all cancer patients.
+On behalf of the NCI SEER Program, we wish to acknowledge the ongoing dedication and insightful work performed by cancer registrars and their colleagues.
+Relevant questions submitted by registrars in Ask a SEER Registrar and the SEER Inquiry System have been incorporated into this version of the manual.
+Additional input related to data collection and data quality improvement activities by registrars, as well as updates done in collaboration with other standard setters, are also incorporated.
+This manual helps to improve abstracting and coding that positively influences the quality of data and analysis, with the ultimate goal of enhancing the quality of life and outcome of all cancer patients.
 We thank you.